baxibaimeigui/baxibaimeigui/README.md

 HELLO WORLD.
-IM BAXIBAIMEIGUI- 👋 Hi, I’m @baxibaimeigui IM INTERESTED IN QRCODE- 👀 I’m interested @ ...
+IM BAXIBAIMEIGUI
-IM CURRENTLY LEARNING KEYS- 🌱 I’m currently learning ...
+IM INTERESTED IN QRCODE
-- 💞️ I’m looking to collaborate on ...
+IM CURRENTLY LEARNING KEYS

-HOW TO REACH ME <baxibaimeigui@outlook.com>- 📫 How to reach me ...
+HOW TO REACH ME <baxibaimeigui@outlook.com>

 <!---
 baxibaimeigui/baxibaimeigui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.